Biliteracy: When should kids start to read and write in their second language?

 Should your bilingual child learn to read in one language proficiently first before attempting to learn another?

-Or can they start reading and writing in both languages at the same time?
+Can kids start reading and writing in both languages at the same time?

 Well, the answer varies depending on your family situation, and what you as a parent are able to do to help them.